nadiabrancati/ABNN-WSI-Classification/README.md

   --filters_in FILTERS_IN
                         number of Input Map Filters
 ```
+ABNN-WSI requeries two stes: a compressing path and a learning path.

 # Step 1: Compressing path
 Compressing path to create tensors for the Step 2 can be set by using the parameters ```--mode``` of the script equal to ```TENSORS```.